 That is how “The Suit” our premium Cabernet, was born.
 Along with the love and care for his vines Michael has embarked on a new career, helping people achieve their dreams in sales, which involves training, mentoring people and public speaking.

 Jordan is the youngest son of the Kies crew.
-You may have met Jordan in the Monkey nut Café.
+You may have met Jordan between the Café and Cellar Door when he worked there while growing up.
 He is an easy going, really nice guy that everyone loves.

 We always knew when Jordan was around by the cruising, funky music he played and the calming affect he has on people.
 He was also known to make a wicked coffee!

-Jordan also helps out in the cellar door in really busy times and some special functions and you will often see him with his mates at the Kies events.
+Jordan, has established himself with an exciting career in property, but you will often see him with his mates at the Kies events.